China's new coronavirus cases rise on infections from abroad

 The death toll in mainland China had reached 3,158 as of the end of Tuesday, up by 22 from the previous day.

-The central province of Hubei, the epicenter of the outbreak, accounted for all of the new deaths, including 19 fatalities in the provincial capital of Wuhan.
+The central province of Hubei accounted for all of the new deaths, including 19 fatalities in the provincial capital of Wuhan.

 Reporting by Ryan Woo and Lusha Zhang; Editing by Muralikumar Anantharaman and Stephen Coates